Super Clap

 "Super Clap" (stylized as "SUPER Clap") is a song recorded by South Korean boy band Super Junior for their ninth Korean-language studio album, Time Slip.
 It was released on October 17, 2019 as the lead single for the album by SM Entertainment, Label SJ, and Dreamus.
 Produced by Sebastian Thott, the song was composed by Sebastian Thott, Andreas Öberg, and Ninos Hanna, with the lyrics penned by Ialala Studio.

 The song peaked at number 83 on Gaon Digital Chart in South Korea in its first week on the chart.
 In the United States, the song peaked at number 20 on the World Digital Song Sales.
 An accompanying music video was released on October 17, 2019, three days after the album's release.
 The song has been performed in the group's headlining concert, Super Show 8.

 Background and release

 "Super Clap" features the vocals of nine active Super Junior members — Leeteuk, Heechul, Yesung, Donghae, Shindong, Eunhyuk, Siwon, Ryeowook, and Kyuhyun.

 During the band's appearance at HallyuPopFest on May 28, Leeteuk announced the band will release a new album in 2019, to celebrate the group's 15th anniversary.

 On September 3, Super Junior began releasing teaser images to generate hype for the album's release on October 14.
 On September 30, the track listing for the album was announced on the group's social media channels, with "Super Clap" selected as the titular track.
 On October 10, the band released the second teaser for their music video.

-Originally meant to coincide with the album's release on October 14, the song was digitally released alongside its music video on October 17, following of the passing of labelmate Sulli.
+Originally meant to coincide with the album's release on October 14, the song was digitally released alongside its music video on October 17, following the passing of labelmate Sulli.